Tiffany Winters Kesslar, Esquire

 800-914-8212 (Toll Free)

-Tiffany R. Winters joined Brustein & Manasevit, PLLC in July 2006 and became a partner in 2011.
-Ms. Winters assists her clients with both fiscal and programmatic aspects of federal education programs, including the Elementary and Secondary Education Act (ESEA), also known as the No Child Left Behind Act (NCLB), and the Individuals with Disabilities Education Act (IDEA).
-Ms. Winters also works with clients on the requirements of the Office of Management and Budget (OMB) Circulars and other administrative regulations, such as the General Education Provisions Act (GEPA) and the Education Department General Administrative Regulations (EDGAR).
+Tiffany Winters Kesslar joined Brustein & Manasevit, PLLC in July 2006.
+Ms. Kesslar assists her clients with both fiscal and programmatic aspects of federal education programs, including the Every Student Succeeds Act (ESSA), amending the Elementary and Secondary Education Act (ESEA), also known as the No Child Left Behind Act (NCLB), and the Individuals with Disabilities Education Act (IDEA).
+Ms. Kesslar also works with clients on the requirements of the Office of Management and Budget’s Uniform Grants Guidance (UGG) and other federal administrative regulations, such as the General Education Provisions Act (GEPA) and the Education Department General Administrative Regulations (EDGAR).

 Administrative Hearings & Adjudication